Skip to main content

 Step 1: PTO Received (Day 89)

-• Upload signed PTO documentation to the portal
+• Upload the PTO approval letter to the Daylight portal

 Quick Reference Guide